box/kube-applier/README.md

 `kube-applier.io/prune-cluster-resources` to `true`.
 Take care when using this feature as it will remove all cluster resources that have been created by kubectl and don't exist in the current namespace directory.
-Therefore, only use this feature if all of your cluster resources are defined under one namespace.
+Therefore, only use this feature if all of your cluster resources are defined under one directory.

 Specific resource types can be exempted from pruning by adding them to the `PRUNE_BLACKLIST` environment variable: